 Specific information about scholarship disbursement to student accounts, payment deadlines, balance information, e-billing, deposits, and payment plans can be viewed in Populi.
-In addition, enrollment requirements and types of scholarships, awarding procedures, can be obtained from the Financial Aid Office.
+In addition, enrollment requirements, types of scholarships and awarding procedures can be obtained from the Financial Aid Office or on the Financial Aid webpage Financial Aid - Morris Brown College.